Cumulocity-IoT/cumulocity-app-builder/README.md

 * **Tabs:** Group your dashboards into tabs.
 * **Dashboard Catalog:** User can select any pre-designed template for dashboard and ability to install dependent runtime widgets.
 * **Widget Catalog:** Now user has ability to install/update runtime widgets directly from Widget Catalog.
 This is single place where user can also find widget details such as documentation, preview, license and author details.
+*  **Branding:** Now user can use color picker to choose millions of colors to customize branding.
+Header, Action bar and tab bar are also customizable.
+*  **Theme:** Application builder now support dark theme and branded themes for dashboards and widgets.
+*  **Server-Side Simulators:** Application Builder now supports Server-side simulators.
+User just need to install micro-service from [here](https://github.com/SoftwareAG/cumulocity-app-builder/releases/download/v1.3.1/simulator-app-builder.zip) and you will get option while creating simulator to "Run on Server".
+*  **Help & Support:** Try out our new help & support dashboard template while creating dashboard.
+This will help user to quickly create help and support page for cumulocity application.
+*  **Demo Catalog:** User now able to try out pre-built cumulocity demos by installing Demo Catalog which is available in your home page.
+*  **Auto Upgrade Notification:** From Application Builder 1.3.0 onwards user will get notification whenever new version of app builder available and ability to seamless upgrade by single click.
+*  **Settings:** Now user has abilities to control various features such as hide logo, disable auto upgrade, hide tabs for device specific dashboards, etc.

 ## Installation